astralfrontier/astralfrontier.org-OLD/source/_posts/crossbreed.md

 weapon, the researchers discover that Andromeda itself has mutated into a benign form.
-To maintain operational security, none of the researchers are told the true origin of the microbe: instead, they are informed that it came down as part of a crashed military satellite.
+To maintain operational security, none of the researchers are told the true origin of the microbe: instead, they are informed that it came down as part of a crashed military satellite. ^[[The Andromeda Strain](http://tvtropes.org/pmwiki/pmwiki.php/Literature/TheAndromedaStrain)]

 In 1970, Anna Hart is born.
 In reality, she is a clone of Brigid Tenenbaum, alias "Anna Zimmerman".
 Blackwatch has produced several other